-- 3. Create a traffic policy and set parameters. - Create a policy that drops packets that exceed the limit.
+- 2. Create a traffic policy and set parameters. - Create a policy that drops packets or bytes that exceed the CIR (committed information rate) limit.
+The following examples use a packet-based fixed CIR.

 '''

-device (config) # traffic-policy TPDF1 rate-limit fixed 10000 exceed-action drop count
+device(config)# traffic-policy TPDF1 rate-limit packet-based fixed cir 10000 exceed-action drop

+count

 '''

-• Create a policy that permits packets that exceed the limit.
+• Create a policy that permits packets or bytes that exceed the CIR limit.

-device (config) # traffic-policy TPDF1 rate-limit fixed 10000 exceed-action permit-atlow-pri count The command sets the fragment threshold at 10,000 packets per second.
+device(config)# traffic-policy TPDF1 rate-limit packet-based fixed cir 10000 exceed-action permit-at-low-pri count

+The command sets the fragment threshold at 10,000 packets per second.
 If the port receives more than 10,000 packets in a one-second interval, the device takes the specified action.
-If the port receives additional bits during a given onesecond interval, the port either drops all packets on the port until the next one-second interval starts or permits packets that exceed the limit.
+If the port receives additional bits during a given one-second interval, the port either drops all packets on the port until the next one-second interval starts or permits packets that exceed the limit.